qiime2/docs/source/tutorials/fmt-cdiff.rst

    qiime diversity beta-group-significance \
      --i-distance-matrix core-metrics-results/unweighted_unifrac_distance_matrix.qza \
      --m-metadata-file sample_metadata.tsv \
-     --m-metadata-column animations_subject \
+     --m-metadata-column disease_state \
      --p-pairwise \
      --o-visualization core-metrics-results/unweighted-unifrac-animations-subject-group-significance.qzv

 .. question::
-   Are the associations between subjects and differences in microbial composition statistically significant?
-How about body sites?
-What specific pairs of body sites are significantly different from each other?
+   Are the associations between disease states and differences in microbial composition statistically significant?

 Again, none of the continuous sample metadata that we have for this data set are correlated with sample composition, so we won't test for those associations here.
 If you're interested in performing those tests, you can use the ``qiime metadata distance-matrix`` in combination with ``qiime diversity mantel`` and ``qiime diversity bioenv`` commands.